Last update: Tuesday, 8/11/20 @ 3:00 p.m.

 - City of Monterey Park – Accepting Applications

-- City of Santa Monica – No applications accepted
+- City of Santa Monica – Accepting Applications

-- City of Newport Beach – No applications accepted
+- City of Newport Beach – Accepting Applications

 - City of San Dimas – Accepting Applications